Sable/Ostrich2/README.md

 Ostrich Benchmark Suite version 2
 =================================

 Ostrich2 is a benchmark suite developed in the [Sable Lab](http://www.sable.mcgill.ca/) at [McGill University](//www.mcgill.ca/) with the objective of studying the performance of languages used for numerical computing.
-It is a port of the C and JavaScript implementations of the [Ostrich](https://github.com/Sable/Ostrich) benchmarks to the [Wu Wei Benchmarking Toolkit](https://github.com/Sable/wu-wei-benchmarking-toolkit).
+It is a port of the C and JavaScript implementations of the [Ostrich](https://github.com/Sable/Ostrich) benchmarks to the [Wu Wei Benchmarking Toolkit](https://github.com/Sable/wu-wei-benchmarking-toolkit) with support for more languages such as MATLAB on the way.

 We aim to make the suite:
  1. **Consistent** and **Correct** by providing self-checking runners for every language that automatically ensure that the computation result of the benchmarks are consistent across all language implementations and correct with regard to the algorithm for known inputs;